icon icon icon icon icon icon icon

 CARE’s Work with the United Nations

-CARE works with the United Nations to ensure that the rights of women, small-scale farmers, food system workers, the underrepresented, and marginalized populations are protected and prioritized in global food system markets and policies.
-CARE has also been instrumental in the 2021 United Nations Food Systems Summit.
+CARE works with the United Nations to ensure that the rights of women, small-scale farmers, and food system workers are protected and prioritized in global food system markets and policies.